catherineloesch/project4-react-frontend/README.md

     (userLoggedIn && <Link to="/" className='nav-link'><div onClick={handleLogOut}>Log Out</div></Link>)
 ```

-On the third day of development I focused on rendering the API data on the front end.
+- rendering the API data on the front end.
-manged to get full CRUD for job resource
+- manged to get full CRUD for job resource
-user signup
+- user signup
-user login
+- user login
-delete account
+- delete account

 ### Development: day 4 - 03/06/2023

-On day 4 of development I spent some time trying to install Material UI, a CSS framework but ran into some issues as the it didn't seem compatible with the version of React that I was using (v18.2.0).
-Rather than downgrading to an older version of React, I decided to do the styling in vanilla CSS rather than use a framework.

-I also added some custom fonts to the front end, Lilly and Quicksand.
+On day 4 of development I spent some time trying to install [Material UI](https://mui.com/), an open-source framework for React components.
+However, I ran into some issues as the it didn't seem compatible with the version of React that I was using (v18.2.0).
+Rather than downgrading to an older version of React, I decided to do the styling in vanilla CSS instead of using a framework.
+I also added two custom fonts to the front end, [Lilly](https://www.fontsquirrel.com/fonts/lilly) and [Quicksand](https://en.bestfonts.pro/font/quicksand).

 ### Development: day 5 - 04/06/2023

-On day 5 of development I got started on he styling of the website, starting with the header and the navigation bar.
-I used @media queries to make the nagivation menu easy to navigate from different screen sizes.
+On the fifth day of development I tackled the styling of the website, starting with the header and the navigation bar.
+I used media queries to make the nagivation menu easy to navigate from different screen sizes.

 <img src="./src/assets/readme_images/navbar_large_screen.jpg" >